 The concept is pretty simple: when you ask someone to do something, tell them when you need it.
 Project managers are pretty good at this when it comes to the more obvious project tasks.
 But when it comes to tasks that are indirectly related, like contacting a client or submitting a report, we assume the other party will get to it in a reasonable time even though they’re too busy, stressed, or forgetful to remember.
 And when it does slip, you’ll have no deadline by which you can hold them accountable.

 When you give a deadline for everything, you automatically mark the task as important enough to track.
 They’ll be encouraged to put it on their calendar, and if you work with the software you can create email notifications to remind you.
+Automated reminders and updates will keep everyone aligned with their responsibilities, ensuring that no deadline slips through the cracks.

-Project Accountability through Documentation
+Project accountability through documentation

 This is probably the most important lesson you can take from this blog post.
 Document everything.
 Had an important meeting?
 Take notes.
 Exchanged emails?
 Print it out and save it in your project file.
 Did the client give brief verbal feedback?
 Transcribe it in your tasks notes section.